ENCCS/cmake-workshop/content/hello-cmake.rst

       ``LANGUAGES``
           Languages in the project.

-2. The case of CMake commands and variables does not matter: the DSL is case-insensitive.
+2. The case of CMake commands does not matter: the DSL is case-insensitive.
 However, the plain-text files that CMake parses **must be called** ``CMakeLists.txt`` and the case matters!
+The variable names are also case sensitive!
 3. The command to add executables to the build system is, unsurprisingly, |add_executable|:

    .. signature:: |add_executable|